 Years Active: 1999 Voice: Lead/Baritone Group Name (before After Hours): Hearts In Harmony Sang w/: Ian Corby, Aaron Milic, Jonathan Pong, George Scott Contributions: In the very early months of 1999, Aaron, George, Jon and Ian decided to start a new group and Leslie became the new fifth member.
 His incredible voice however landed him a record deal in Antigua where he still lives and sings today.
 Sadly he only sang for six weeks with the boys but did manage to make some rough demo recordings with them which are still kicking around in the archives.

 Years Active: 1999-2000 Voice: Lead Group Name (before After Hours): One Guy Shy Sang w/: Ian Corby, Aaron Milic, George Scott, Yee Kuang Wong Contributions: Michelle replaced Leslie in late winter of 1999.
 Right after she joined, Yee Kuang Wong also came on board, replacing Jonathan Pong.
 To this day, Michelle is the only woman to ever sing in the group.
 As a result of this, the group changed its name to "One Guy Shy" while she sang with them.
-Michelle never recorded with the boys but she did do some live performances with them and has come back on several occasions to sing a song or two on stage, including her incredible performance of "Stand By Me" at their 15th anniversary.
+Michelle never recorded with the boys but she did do some live performances with them and has come back on several occasions to sing a song or two on stage.

 Years Active: 1996-1998, then again from 2001 - 2008 Voice: Tenor/Lead/Baritone/Bass/Beatbox Group Name(s): Harmonic Company, After Hours Sang w/: Ian Corby, Edsel Mansia, Aaron Milic, Jonathan Pong, George Scott, Yee Kuang Wong Contributions: It was along side Jonathan, George and Edsel that Mike started this whole a cappella idea in the hallways of Riverdale Collegiate in 1996.
 He wrote a song called "Because I Love You" and co-wrote a song called "A Love That Would Last Forever (Someday, Somehow) with Aaron Milic during his first run between '96 and '98.
 Mike left the group for a few years, returning in 2001.
 In those seven years, Mike recorded two albums with the group; "After Hours - After Hours" and "After Hours - Woodshedding".
 He performed in countless live shows all over the city and has performed nearly 200 different songs with the group.
 His return for their 15th anniversary was met with great ovation and well deserved respect for his continued contributions to the group.